Last Update: February 2022

 If you’re at peace with the rather high $12 entrance fee, I do recommend forking out an extra $5 for the excellent audio guided tour.
 The Angkor National Museum opens daily from 8:30am to 6pm.

-For flights to Siem Reap airport, check the Skyscanner website.
-For bus tickets from Bangkok, Ho Chi Minh City or within Cambodia use the Bookmebus.com tool.
-Skip the lines at the bus station and secure your seat.
+Tip!
+For flights to Siem Reap airport check the Skyscanner website.
+For bus tickets to Siem Reap from Bangkok, Ho Chi Minh City or anywhere within Cambodia, use the Bookmebus.com transport planner below.
+Skip the lines at the bus station and secure your seat instantly!

 Do #3 – Markets

-Wherever there’s a market, there are tourists, However, the Siem Reap Old Market (7am-8pm) is still very much a locals market.
+Wherever there’s a market, there are tourists, However, the Siem Reap Old Market (7am-8pm) is still very much a locals market as well.
 They shop here for fish, meat, vegetables and household items.
-There’s also a large section where they sell jewelry, clothes, shoes and trinkets.
+There’s a large section where they sell jewelry, clothes, shoes and trinkets.
 In the center are a few food stalls where locals come for breakfast and tourists come for snacks.